 I hold a B.A. in History & Journalism (2016) and an M.A. in Humanities and Social Thought (2017) from New York University — the school that bestowed on Taylor Swift her honorary doctorate of fine arts!
 My senior honors thesis, “Music Below the Lion Rock,” chronicles how the evolution of transnational Cantopop reflected four exciting decades of sociopolitical change in Hong Kong.
 My master’s thesis, “Pearl of the Orient Reconstructed,” traces how Hong Kongers, as a non-self-governing people, were denied the right of self-determination — and thus a decolonized future — against the Cold War’s backdrop.

-I’ve presented at major conferences convened by the American Historical Association and the Association for Asian Studies; addressed audiences at think tanks and nonprofits like the Council on Foreign Relations, Freedom House, and the Formosan Association for Public Affairs; and given talks at various U.S., Canadian, British, and Hong Kong institutions.
+I’ve presented at major conferences convened by the American Historical Association and the Association for Asian Studies; addressed audiences at the Council on Foreign Relations, the Formosan Association for Public Affairs, the Halifax International Security Forum, and other think tanks and nonprofits; and given talks at various U.S., Canadian, British, and Hong Kong institutions.
 I was a visiting scholar in 2017–18 at the University of Toronto’s Richard Charles Lee Canada-Hong Kong Library, which houses the most extensive, centralized overseas collection of primary and secondary source material on Hong Kong.
 Prior to that, I interned at the Smithsonian National Museum of American History and edited the country’s oldest undergraduate history periodical, The Historian.

 Beyond the ivory tower, I’ve been affiliated with the Hong Kong Democracy Council since its 2019 establishment, first as an advisor and now as a senior policy and research fellow.
 I served, too, on the standing committee of Demosistō, the defunct political party once at the forefront of youth progressive resistance in Hong Kong, where I’d been born and raised.
 When my hometown still enjoyed fair, open elections, I worked for two victorious Legislative Council campaigns, in 2016 and 2018.
 I was also one of the lead architects of “Decoding Hong Kong’s History,” a crowdfunded public-history venture from 2017 to 2020 that collected, digitized, and analyzed declassified files from archives around the globe.